randomcoder67/XFCE-Laptop-Config/configure/README.md

 `balance` balance audio with aacgain
 `clearlogs` clear journalctl of logs older than 2 days
 `yt-aria` yt-dlp using aria2c as downloader
-`dohash` gets checksum hash for all files in given folder (sha256sum)
+`hashfolder` gets checksum hash for all files in given folder (sha256sum)
+`cmpfolder` cmp files in two directories
 `music` play music (defaults to curPlaylist, use `-a artist` to play music by given artist)

 ### Info programs